yagosys/202301/userguide/05-flannel/flannel.md

-above will create a net-attach-def which using flannel cni. the flannel cni will delegate the actual bridge operation to bridge cni. the bridge cni will create a bridge called test0 according the configuration. the flannel interface flannel1 will take care the cross-node communication. flannel can also support use multiple tunnel interface configration. for example you want use flannel2. and flannel2 use vxlan id 2 . if you want do this. please refer url <TODO>
+above will create a net-attach-def which using flannel cni. the flannel cni will delegate the actual bridge operation to bridge cni. the bridge cni will create a bridge called test0 according the configuration. the flannel interface flannel1 will take care the cross-node communication.

 ```